Mazatlán-Style Shrimp Tacos

 About this recipe

 Mazatlán-style shrimp tacos are the jewel of the Sinaloan port's street food scene: fresh Pacific shrimp sautéed with butter, golden garlic and dried chile de árbol in the diablo version, or with butter, garlic, lime and parsley in the al ajillo version.
 Served on freshly made white corn tortillas with pickled red cabbage, chunked avocado, morita chile salsa and sour cream.
-The flavour of the sea combines with the freshness of Sinaloan lime and the characteristic heat of northern Mexican cuisine to create one of the most flavoursome seafood tacos in the whole republic.
+The flavor of the sea combines with the freshness of Sinaloan lime and the characteristic heat of northern Mexican cuisine to create one of the most flavoursome seafood tacos in the whole republic.

 History & Origin